 Portable Humidifier Pros and Cons

-Portability is key here; convenience is also at the top of the list.
+Portability is key here, as well as convenience.
 You can move the unit anywhere you need it: a bedroom at night or a living area during the day.
-It's perfect for renters who can't install a whole-house unit, and when it's time to move, the humidifier goes, too.
+It's perfect for renters who can't install a whole-house unit, and when it's time to move, the humidifier goes too.

 They're simple to operate and do a good job of keeping a smaller area humidified.